-5.2 Solving the nondegenerate tridiagonal trust-region subproblem

-In view of Theorem 5.3, the nondegenerate tridiagonal trust-region subproblem (5.3) is, in theory, easier to solve than the general problem.
-This is so both because the Hessian is tridiagonal (and thus very inexpensive to factorize), and because the hard case cannot occur.
-We should be cautious here, because the so-called "almost" hard case - which occurs when g only has a tiny component in the range-space of $H(\lambda^{\rm M})$ - may still happen, and the trust-region problem in this case is naturally ill conditioned and thus likely to be difficult to solve.
+5.2.
+Solving the irreducible tridiagonal trust-region subproblem.
+In view of Theorem 5.3, the irreducible tridiagonal trust-region subproblem (5.3) is, in theory, easier to solve than the general problem.
+This is so both because the Hessian is tridiagonal (and thus very inexpensive to factorize) and because the hard case

-The Moré and Sorensen (1983) algorithm is based on being able to form factorizations of the model Hessian (which is certainly the case here as $T_k + \lambda I{k+1}$ is tridiagonal), but does not try to calculate the leftmost eigenvalue of the pencil $H + \lambda M$ .
-In the tridiagonal case, computing the extreme eigenvalues is straightforward, particularly if a sequence of related problems are to be solved.
-Thus, rather than using the Moré and Sorensen algorithm, we prefer the following method.
+The Moré-Sorensen [9] algorithm is based on being able to form factorizations of the model Hessian (which is certainly the case here as $T_k + \lambda I{k+1}$ is tridiagonal), but does not try to calculate the leftmost eigenvalue of the pencil $H + \lambda M$.
+In the tridiagonal case, computing the extreme eigenvalues is straightforward, particularly if a sequence of related problems is to be solved.
+Thus, rather than using the Moré-Sorensen algorithm, we prefer the following method.